 Screen Size: As we've noted, the iPhone 12 features a 6.1-inch display, and the iPhone 12 mini goes small with a 5.4-inch display that will surely appeal to compact phone fans.
-In fact, Apple pulled off a neat trick with the iPhone 12 mini: even though it's got a bigger display than the iPhone SE, the mini is both shorter and not as wide as that latter phone.
+In fact, Apple pulled off a neat trick with the iPhone 12 mini: even though it's got a bigger display than the iPhone SE Apple released a year ago, the mini is both shorter and not as wide as that latter phone.

 As you might imagine, the different screens require different-sized phones to accommodate them.
 The 5.8 x 2.8 x 0.29-inch iPhone 12 is noticeably taller and wider than the 5.2 x 2.5 x 0.29-inch iPhone 12 mini.
 The iPhone 12 also outweighs the mini by more than 1 ounce.